 Snooze allows your contacts to pause subscriptions for a specific time as an alternative to opt-outs.
 You define the snooze time while creating the sign-up form.
 If a contact is in a program and selects Snooze, it is paused at their current step.
 After the snooze time expires, the contact continues in the program.

-Opt-in action in programs using a transact database
+Opt-in action in programs with a Transact database

 Opting in refers to when a recipient goes to a web form or a form that is built by using the AddRecipient or UpdateRecipient API.
 The recipient opts in to your database by choice to receive your emails.